pl4nty/EvergreenAdmx/README.md

 This script no longer processes all the products by default.
 There's no need to comment out any products you don't need anymore.

 In 2101.2 the parameter 'Include' was introduced which is an array you can use to specify all products that need to be processed.
 This parameter is required for the script to be able to run.
-Valid entries are "Custom Policy Store", "Windows 10" or "Windows 11", "Microsoft Edge", "Microsoft OneDrive", "Microsoft Office", "FSLogix", "Adobe Acrobat", "Adobe Reader", "BIS-F", "Citrix Workspace App", "Google Chrome", "Microsoft Desktop Optimization Pack", "Mozilla Firefox", "Zoom Desktop Client", "Azure Virtual Desktop", "Microsoft Winget".
+Valid entries are "Custom Policy Store", "Windows 10" or "Windows 11", "Microsoft Edge", "Microsoft OneDrive", "Microsoft Office", "FSLogix", "Adobe Acrobat", "Adobe Reader", "BIS-F", "Citrix Workspace App", "Google Chrome", "Microsoft Desktop Optimization Pack", "Mozilla Firefox", "Zoom Desktop Client".

 By default, if you don't use this parameter, only "Windows 11", "Microsoft Edge", "Microsoft OneDrive", "Microsoft Office" is processed.